margaretmf/margaretmf.github.io/poetry.md

 ## Smiles ##
 Smiles are God's work through man.
 The sun shines its light that radiates through the Earth as man shines its happiness through a smile.
-There should be 7.2 billiion smiles, laughs, expressions of delight, and beams of hope on Earth today.
+There should be 7.2 billion smiles, laughs, expressions of delight, and beams of hope on Earth today.
 Smiling through all the Earth, our mankind is beautiful, whole, integrated.

 <br>